NeethuTom/Spring-boot-Mongodb-Project/README.md

 #### Verify application and Mongo started correctly

 Open [http://localhost:8080/](http://localhost:8080/) into any browser, add new user and verify new user is displayed.
-Open [http://localhost:8080/home](http://localhost:8080/home) into any browser, add new user and verify new user is displayed.
+Open [http://localhost:8080/home](http://localhost:8080/home) into any browser for login into application,editing the profile and deleting the profile (by admin).

 To verify `MongoDB`'s container logs: